Black Widow (Natasha Romanova): Abilities and equipment

-Black Widow was trained as a spy in the Red Room, and she possess expert knowledge about the practice of espionage.
+Black Widow was trained as a spy in the Red Room, and she possesses expert knowledge about the practice of espionage.
 She uses her physical attractiveness to her advantage as a spy, manipulating others through seduction.
 Unlike many superheroes, Black Widow does not have superhuman powers.
 Instead, she underwent biochemical modification while training in the Red Room, increasing her physical prowess and slowing her aging.
 Black Widow is a master of hand-to-hand combat, with training in aikido, boxing, judo, karate, and savate.
 She also has training in most weapons and can operate most vehicles.
 Outside of combat, Black Widow is a gymnast, and she was taught ballet while in the Red Room.
 She is fluent in Chinese, English, French, German, and Russian, among other languages.
 As of the "Venom War" storyline, Black Widow has the powers of a symbiote host.

 In combat, Black Widow uses a pair of bracelets that conceal her equipment, operated by galvanic sensors connected to the muscles in her wrists.
 When her primary design was established in 1970, they were equipped with tear gas pellets, a "widow's line" wire to swing between buildings like Spider-Man and a "widow's bite" electroshock weapon.
 The widow's bite has a range of 20 feet and can emit up to 30,000 volts.
 The bracelets also function as radio transmitters.
 Besides her bracelets, Black Widow sometimes carries explosives in her belt.
 The fingers and feet of her outfit contain microscopic suction cups that adhere to surfaces with an electrostatic charge.